colizz/BTVNanoCommissioning/README.md

 ## Structure
 Example worfkflow for ttbar is included.

-Each workflow can be a separete "processor" file, creating the mapping from NanoAOD to the histograms we need.
+Each workflow can be a separate "processor" file, creating the mapping from NanoAOD to the histograms we need.
 Workflow processors can be passed to the `runner.py` script along with the fileset these should run over.
 Multiple executors can be chosen (for now iterative - one by one, uproot/futures - multiprocessing and dask-slurm).

+## How to run
 To run the example, run:
 ```
-python runner.py --workflow BTVNanoCommissioning
+python runner.py --cfg config/test.py
 ```

+All the parameters relevant to the input and output files are saved in a config file as a Python dictionary and passed as an argument to `runner.py`.

 Example plots can be found in ` make_some_plots.ipynb` though we might want to make that more automatic in the end.